EffectOrientedProgramming/book/docs/index.md

 # ![](img/EOPFrontCover.jpg)

-Have you wondered what makes functional programming such a big deal, but you haven't been able to get through any of the explanations?
+Have you wondered what makes functional programming such a big deal, but haven't been able to get through any of the explanations?
 We wrote this book for you.

 Four years in the making!